dell/csm-replication/README.md

 ### CSM Replication Controller

-#### Pre-requisites

-CSM Replication Controller is always installed in the namespace `dell-replication-controller`.
-You should also edit the file `deploy/config.yaml` with the required details before proceeding with the installation.

-#### Using Install script

-Use the script `scripts/install.sh` to install the CSM Replication Controller.
-This script will do the following:
-* Create namespace `dell-replication-controller`
-* Create/Update configmap using the contents of `deploy/config.yaml`
-* Install/Update the CRDs
-* Install/Update the `dell-replication-controller` Deployment

-**Note**: In case you want to install a specific version, make sure to update the `deploy/controller.yaml` to point to the desired image tag.

-#### Using Makefile target

-If you are building your own images using the provided Makefile targets, you can install the CSM Replication Controller by running the command `make deploy-controller`.
+You can install the CSM Replication Controller by running the command `make deploy-controller`.
 The namespace `dell-replication-controller` must exist in the cluster before this installation.

 You can also run the `dell-replication-controller` process directly in your Kubernetes cluster by running the command `make run-controller`.
 Make sure that the kubernetes user has the desired RBAC permissions.

 ## Testing

-Click [here](/TESTING.md) for more details on how to test.
+Click [here](/TESTING.md) for details on how to test.